Succession Plan: A Comprehensive Planning Framework

 Assessing and reviewing potential successors

 Potential successors should be continuously assessed against the success profiles.
+Understanding the locations of institutional knowledge within the company is crucial for preparing for key position departures and ensuring smooth transitions during the handover process.
 This assessment can involve various tools such as 360-degree feedback, business simulations, cognitive assessments, and psychometric tests.
-The goal is to understand each candidate’s readiness, capabilities, and potential for taking on new roles.
+The goal is to understand each candidate’s readiness, capabilities, and potential for new roles.
 While conducting these assessments, individuals can be categorised using the 9-box model.

 An example is shown in Chart 1.